konnov/protocols-made-fun/_posts/2025-12-22-pbt-adversarial-llms.md

 \right.
 $$

-What is crucial here is that the SMT solver Z3 has the following contract.
+What is crucial here is that the SMT solver **Z3 has a strict contract with the user**.
+When we give it a set of constraints and ask it to check their satisfiability, it will apply sound algorithms to arrive at one of the three
-When we give it a set of constraints and ask it to check their satisfiability, it will apply sound algorithms to arrive at one of the three answers:
+answers:

- - **sat**: there is a solution to the above constraints, i.e., an assignment of values to the variables that makes all the constraints true,
+ - **sat**: there is a solution to the above constraints, i.e., an assignment of values to the variables that makes the constraints true,

  - **unsat**: there is no solution, and